isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device Info Kit for Acer R752TN.md

 ### Device Contractor Information

-Sec 1 students (2022) owns the Acer R752TN PLD.
-Should there be a need to send the device for immediate repairs, or queries about the device, insurance and warranty, you may contact the device contractor from Acer Singapore Pte Ltd directly.
+<p style="text-align:justify">Sec 1 students (2022) owns the Acer R752TN PLD.
+Should there be a need to send the device for immediate repairs, or queries about the device, insurance and warranty, you may contact the device contractor from Acer Singapore Pte Ltd directly.</p>

 ![Device Contractor Information](/images/Keyprogrammes/Ndlp/41-acer-device-support-02.png)